dl-solarity/hardhat-migrate/README.md

 ## What

-This plugin helps you deploy and automatically verify the source code for your Solidity contracts on [Etherscan](https://etherscan.io)-based explorers and explorers compatible with its API like [Blockscout](https://www.blockscout.com/).
+This plugin helps you deploy and verify the source code for your Solidity contracts through the specification of migrations.
+With sleek UX, the plugin enables users to:

-This is a fairly simple and rather straightforward Hardhat plugin:

-- For deployment, it uses [@ethers](https://www.npmjs.com/package/ethers).

-- For verification, it uses [@nomicfoundation/hardhat-verify](https://www.npmjs.com/package/@nomicfoundation/hardhat-verify).
+- Specify custom smart contracts deployment rules and configuration via [@ethers](https://www.npmjs.com/package/ethers).
+- Relax from the source code verification hassle due to seamless integration with [@nomicfoundation/hardhat-verify](https://www.npmjs.com/package/@nomicfoundation/hardhat-verify).
+- Enjoy full Typechain support for `Ethers-v6`, `Ethers-v5`, and `Truffle`.
+- Leverage the "migration recovery mode" that automatically syncs up the deployment to the last failed transaction.
+- Observe the real-time status of transactions being executed.
+- Benefit from "reconnection spinner" if the network goes down during the deployment.
+- Simplify the `libraries` usage via auto-linking mechanics.
+- And much more.

 ## Installation